-Firstly, let’s look at where this proposal came from, the champion for putting an extra tax on EV’s is from from Infrastructure Partnerships Australia, a pro-privatisation ‘think tank’ representing Transurban and road builders.
+Firstly, let’s look at where this proposal came from.
+The champion for putting an extra tax on EV’s is from Infrastructure Partnerships Australia, a pro-privatisation ‘think tank’ representing Transurban and road builders.
 They were quick out the door to support the move and have previously published their own report supporting an EV tax: https://infrastructure.org.au/ruc-for-evs/

 Their arguments range from the questionable to the absurd.
-Of note is their strident opposition to a congestion levy, an actually effective first step towards road user pricing that interesting enough would take cars off the road during peak hour and reduce the need for building more roads.
+Of note is their strident opposition to a congestion levy, an actually effective first step towards road user pricing that, interestingly enough, would take cars off the road during peak hour and reduce the need for building more roads.

-Secondly, we know Transurban are absolutely gunning to get their hands on road user charging rights https://www.smh.com.au/national/toll-giant-transurban-wants-to-charge-for-all-roads-20160513-goup2i.html and want "to be viewed as the "natural custodian" of the nation's motorways, in the likely event of motorists being charged to drive on them".
+Secondly, we know Transurban is absolutely gunning to get its hands on road user charging rights https://www.smh.com.au/national/toll-giant-transurban-wants-to-charge-for-all-roads-20160513-goup2i.html and want "to be viewed as the "natural custodian" of the nation's motorways, in the likely event of motorists being charged to drive on them".

-The next on their hit list is the Licensing and Registration functions of VicRoads.
+Next on their hit list is the Licensing and Registration functions of VicRoads.
 The Treasurer has stated that VicRoads will manage the EV Tax.
-A fair question to ask is will this function be bundled in with the VicRoads privatisation to fatten it up for sale?
+A fair question to ask is will this function be bundled in with the VicRoads' privatisation to fatten it up for sale?

 So what would a privatised road user charge mean for Victoria.

-Well it would mean the government will get themselves a big fat lump sum upfront from the private operator, to pay off debt or fund another project, whilst Transurban would manage the system, provide the technology and get a steady stream of income from the public that they can cream the profit off the top.
+Well, it would mean the government will get themselves a big, fat lump sum upfront from the private operator to pay off debt or fund another project, whilst Transurban would manage the system, provide the technology and get a steady stream of income from the public of which it can cream the profit off the top.

-Of course we will all marvel the big upfront payment, but the public revenue pouring in Transurban's, well and above what they paid for and what it costs to run the system, will go to Transurban's profits not back into public services.
+Of course we will all marvel the big upfront payment, but the public revenue pouring into Transurban's well, and above what they paid and what it costs to run the system, will go to Transurban's profits, not back into public services.

-And that’s exactly why the likes of the Transurban want to get their hands on it.
-A privatised scheme would involve a water tight contract that will about protecting private profits not about the public good of reducing the number of cars on our roads.
+And that’s exactly why the likes of Transurban want to get their hands on it.
+A privatised scheme would involve a water-tight contract that will be about protecting private profits, not about the public good of reducing the number of cars on our roads.

-No doubt they see the writing on the wall with the massive reduction in the need for toll-ways road user charging and automated vehicles bring and want in on the action before existing revenue streams dry up.
+No doubt they see the writing on the wall with the massive reduction in the need for toll-ways that road user charging and automated vehicles bring, and want in on the action before existing revenue streams dry up.

 Is anyone in doubt that the government’s strategy to manage our increased public debt will be to sell off even more public assets?
 It’s easy to see how a government trapped in this ideology would get dollar signs in their eyes when it comes to privatising a future road user pricing scheme.

-All this when we should be heading in the opposite direction.
-Victoria, we need to turn the page on neo-liberalism that has dominate our economy since the early 90’s.
+All this, when we should be heading in the opposite direction.
+Victoria, we need to turn the page on neo-liberalism that has dominated our economy since the early 90’s.

-We need to retain public ownerships of natural monopolies, like future road pricing scheme.
+We need to retain public ownership of natural monopolies, like the future road pricing scheme.